 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 This is part four of a multiple part series on our City Guide to Belgium, where we visit Bruges, Antwerp, Ghent and Brussels.
-Don't miss part one, two and three!
+Don't miss part one, two, and three of our Belgium series!

 A City Guide to Sightseeing in Antwerp